bomonike/bomonike.github.io/python-coding.md

    <pre>pip install gettext</pre>

-   NOTE: pip is a recursive acronym that stands for either "Pip Installs Packages" or "Pip Installs Python".

 1. Create a folder for each locale in the <tt>./locale</tt> folder.

 1. Use Lokalise utility to manage translations through a GUI.
 It also has a CLI tool to automate the process of managing translations.  https://lokalise.com/blog/lokalise-apiv2-in-practice/
    ```
    locales/
 ├── el